rbreaves/kinto/README.md

 ## Kinto for Windows 10 Requirements

-- WSL Ubuntu edition (you can modify windows/kinto.ahk to support more)
+- WSL Ubuntu edition
 - Powershell - run as Administrator
-- Chocolatey (setup takes care of it)
-- Python (setup takes care of it)
-- Autohotkey (setup takes care of it)

 Does not have complete parity with the Linux edition, but it does work and can be built on and added to as needed.
+Modify ./windows/kinto.ahk if you want to add more WSL editions or other terminals.

+Other programs that will be installed when you run ./setup.py
+- Chocolatey
+- Python3
+- Autohotkey

 ## How to install